MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 #### Create and save custom layouts

 Visual Studio enables you to save up to 10 custom window layouts and quickly switch between them.
-The following steps show how to create, save, invoke, and manage custom layouts that take advantage of multiple monitors with both docked and floating tool windows.
+The following steps show how to create, save, invoke, and manage two custom layouts that take advantage of multiple monitors with both docked and floating tool windows.

-First, create a test solution that has two projects, each with a different optimal layout.

 ##### Create a project and customize the layout